Payment History Concepts

 Consistency and delay

 The reporting database is eventually consistent.
-Most updates appear within a few seconds, but extremely large settlement batches can take a minute or two.
+Most updates appear within a few seconds, but extremely large payment volumes or settlement batches can take a minute or two.

 Treat the returned